adriannasrat/College/Second year/Geographic web applications/README.md

-# Geographic web applications
+# Web-based Geographic Information Systems (GIS)

-This repository contains all assignments, labs, workshops, and the final project from the course **Geographic web applications** at Dalarna University.
+This repository contains all assignments, labs, workshops, and the final project from the course **Web-based Geographic Information Systems (GIS)** at Dalarna University.
 The course focused on web-based geospatial development using **Leaflet.js**, as well as spatial data analysis in **QGIS**.

 ---